Csvi - A terminal CSV editor

 NO_COLOR

-If the environment variable NO_COLOR is set to any value with at least one character, csvi disables colored output.
+If the environment variable NO_COLOR is set to any value with at least one character, Csvi disables colored output.
 This follows the standard proposed by NO_COLOR.

 RUNEWIDTH_EASTASIAN